d-unseductable/bluepill/README.md

 implementation, you will be responsible for providing patches in a timely fashion.
 If critical issues for a particular implementation exist at the time of a major release, support for that Ruby version may be dropped.

+Thanks to @mail2fish for the idea of the fix